sdiehl28/tutorial-website/content/nb_overview/_index.md

 All the links on this website use nbviewer to display my Jupyter Notebooks.
 Simply click on the link.
 For example: [Show Versions](https://nbviewer.jupyter.org/github/sdiehl28/tutorial-jupyter-notebooks/blob/master/snippets/ShowVersions.ipynb)

 To use Binder from the nbviewer page, simply click on the 3 ring icon in the top right of the nbviewer page.
 This will take you to the binder site where you will be allowed to execute the Jupyter Notebook and make temporary changes to it.
 For details about how Binder works see: [MyBinder How It Works](https://mybinder.org/#how-it-works)

+### Using Jupyter Lab for Jupyter Notebooks

+Complex notebooks are easier to maintain using Jupyter Lab which provides tabs for each notebook, and cut and paste between notebooks.
+It also has add-ons such as [Table of Contents](https://github.com/jupyterlab/jupyterlab-toc
+) which is automatically derived from header levels in the notebook.
+The notebooks here are designed to be easier to follow by using the derived Table of Contents.
+Note that add-ons for Jupyter Lab are different than add-ons for Jupyter Notebook.

 ### Python Package Versions